peak-gao/code-notes/JavaScript/js-cheat-sheet-1.md

 **Concurrency**
 - Means that you have multiple task queues on multiple processor cores/threads
+- JavaScript has actual threading support by using Web Workers, and Node.js provides the ability to fork a process and a module called cluster, both allowing the development of multiprocess applications
+- Javascript is a programming language with a peculiar twist.
+Its event driven model means that nothing blocks and everything runs concurrently
+    - This is not to be confused with the same type of concurrency as running in parallel on multiple cores
+- Javascript is single threaded so each program runs on a single core yet every line of code executes without waiting for anything to return
+    - If you want to have any type of sequential ordering you can use events, callbacks, or as of late promises

 **Non-Blocking**
 - A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, never blocks